 Insomnia due to a medical condition

-This insomnia is caused by a mental health disorder.
-The insomnia is a symptom of the disorder.
-The course and severity of insomnia are directly linked to that of the mental health disorder, but the insomnia is a separate focus of treatment.
+This sleeplessness can be the symptom of a mental health disorder.
+The severity and course of insomnia are directly related to the mental health disorder, but it is treated separately.
 One could possibly have an imbalance in the chemical makeup that needs correction.
 Perhaps a shortage of melatonin in the brain.

-This insomnia is associated with excessive worrying, specifically focused on not being able to sleep.
-The insomnia may begin suddenly following an event or develop slowly over many years.
-People with this sleep disorder worry too much about their insomnia and about being tired the next day.
-As a result, they learn to become tense and anxious as bedtime approaches.
-They may have racing thoughts that all relate to insomnia and trying to fall asleep.
-As they worry about falling asleep, they become more and more tense, which makes it less likely that they will be able to fall asleep.
+This insomnia results because of too much worrying, and is particularly focused on not being able to sleep.
+The insomnia may develop slowly over many years or start unexpectedly following an event.
+Those affected by this sleep disorder will be very anxious about their insomnia and about being tired the next day.
+As a result, as bedtime approaches they will be anxious and tense.
+Their mind will be filled with thoughts that relate to insomnia and trying to fall asleep.
+They become more and more tense as they will worry about falling asleep, which makes it even more difficult to fall asleep.